milenap11/cpa-finder/README.md

 ## :dart: Next Steps

 - [ ] Hide Edit and Delete buttons to guest users
-- [ ] Add review rating instead on number of reviews
+- [ ] Add review rating instead of number of reviews
 - [ ] Allow users to "Favorite" CPAs, and view a list of all their favorited CPAs